DSCI-310-2023/dsci-310-group-17/jbook/analysis_jbook.md

 TSH vs TT4 concentration with classified points for the test set
 :::

-Another plot visualizing the class predictions were created along with a confusion matrix to realize the impact of the predictions.
-From the confusion matrix we can see that most of our incorrect predictions are false negatives, which are not preferable as an incorrect positive disease diagnose would have less consequential impact than an incorrectly predicting some as disease free.
+Another plot visualizing the class predictions ([Figure 3](TSH-vs-TT4-test)) were created along with a confusion matrix to realize the impact of the predictions.
+From the confusion matrix ([Figure 4](confusion-matrix)) we can see that most of our incorrect predictions are false negatives, which are not preferable as an incorrect positive disease diagnose would have less consequential impact than an incorrectly predicting some as disease free.

 +++